googleapis/repo-automation-bots/packages/buildcop/README.md

   reopen the issue or open a new one, depending on the issue state/age.
 * If the bot opens duplicate issues (sorry!), it will close the duplicates during the next run.
+* If 10 or more tests fail in the same package, they will all be grouped into a single issue.
+If there are already open issues for tests in the package, they will be left open until the corresponding test passes.

+  Note: the "package" is the part of the issue title before the `:`.
+If the package is wrong, please file an issue.

 Issues or feature requests?
 Please
 [file them on this repo](https://github.com/googleapis/repo-automation-bots/issues/new).